jwetzell/showbridge-docs/src/content/docs/modules/generator/timer.md

 sidebar:
     order: 1
 ---
 The `gen.timer` module emits only one message after a specified duration.
-Output to this module currently does nothing.
+Sending any message to this module will reset the timer.

 - **type**: `gen.timer`
 - **params**: